komed3/TranslateHub/README.md

 The **TranslateHub** app provides a comprehensive statistics view to help you track the translation progress.
 Progress bars at the bottom of the left panel shows the progress for the currently selected language and namespace.

-If you want to see overall statistics, use the `Show Statistics` option in the `Edit` menu.
+If you want to see overall statistics, use the `Statistics` option in the `Edit` menu.
 This dialog shows translation progress for all languages and namespaces as a matrix.
 Double-click on a cell to navigate directly to that language and namespace.

 Via `Missing Translations` in the `Edit` menu, you can see all missing translations across all languages and namespaces in a list view.
 Alternatively, you can search within all translations using the `Search` option.

+### API Translations

+Translating using external APIs is supported but in early `ALPHA` and not jet tested.
+You can configure API settings in the options dialog (`File` -> `Options`).
+After that, click the `Translate` button in the editor to translate a missing key for the currently selected language and namespace.

 ## Project Structure